tucs7/FlexMPNN/README.md

 ```

-* Note, FRODAN is not redistributed in this repository.
-Academic users may obtain it directly from the original developers (see manuscript Data Availability)
+* FRODAN is not redistributed in this repository due to third-party licensing restrictions.
+The software can be obtained directly from the original developers (Prof. Michael Thorpe; Michael.Thorpe@asu.edu).